0.2

 • SPRAVATO® (esketamine) CIII Nasal Spray is indicated, in conjunction with an oral antidepressant (AD), for the treatment of treatment-resistant depression in adults.

-• For patients that do not have pharmacy coverage for Spravato® treatment, we offer in office, monitored compounded intranasal ketamine from Sweetgrass Pharmacy or intramuscular (IM) ketamine.
-We bill your insurance for the physician/APRN/PA in office monitoring and you pay Sweetgrass Pharmacy directly for the medication (currently $75 from the pharmacy - call to confirm price).
+• For patients that do not have pharmacy coverage for Spravato® treatment, we offer in office, intramuscular (IM) ketamine.
+We bill your insurance for the physician/APRN/PA in office monitoring.
 The out of pocket IM ketamine treatment cost is $100 for the medication each session, which is not covered by insurance plans (this is in addition to billing your insurance for the in office treatment monitoring).

 • Our recommended treatment protocol for major depression is 2x per week for 4 weeks followed by 1x per week for 4 weeks and maintenance treatments as needed.
 Patients are required to be in office and monitored by a physician for a minimum of 2 hours during the treatments and have a safe ride home.
 Patients cannot drive until they have a full night’s rest.